ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Staff Response

-*A) The written reply to management's request has been modified in order to make the points in this open letter more current.
-So far, more than 2 years later, and following the departure of its author, the receipt of the original letter has never been formally acknowledged, and no remedial action has occurred.
+*A) The reply to the previously mentioned manager's request has been modified in order to make the points in the above Open Letter more current.
+So far, more than three years later, and following the departure of its author, the receipt of the original letter has never been formally acknowledged, and no remedial action has occurred.
 At least none has been observed.

-**B) Special note re Hands-on Custom Fitting: It seems the term 'Hands-on' has different meanings among members of the optical community.
+**B) Special note re Hands-on Custom Handcrafting: It seems the terms 'Hands-on' and 'Handcrafted' have different meanings among members of the optical community.
 Click here for our definition.
-For an example of what we call Hands-on-the-Patient, old-fashioned design and custom fitting of prescription eyewear, click here.
+For an example of what we call Hands on the Patient, old-fashioned design and handcrafted custom fitting of prescription eyewear, click here.
 And for those who are otherwise looking to improve the delivery of prescription eyewear in America, please contact us here.

 C) To be fair, the experiences of one Optician in a single optical outlet cannot be seen as reflecting that retailer's policy in its entirety.
 But if this open letter can be viewed minus any bias, perhaps Optical Retailers and aspiring Opticians can use it as a primer as to how well they measure up as a source of Genuine Healthcare in America.